Niketkumardheeryan/ML-CaPsule/Document Scanner/README.md

 ## Libraries used
 - OpenCV
-- NumPyy
+- NumPy
 - Matplotlib

+## Instructions to run the code

+- Clone the Repository
+- Open Jupyter Notebook
+- Import Libraries
+- Insert the code into the cell, update the image_path with your image file path, and run the cell.
+- Run all the cells in the Jupyter Notebook.
+- The original image and the scanned document will be displayed on your local machine.

-5.Orignal and transformed sample output image
+## Orignal and transformed sample output image

 ![original](https://github.com/arunitasahu/ML-CaPsule/assets/100149243/a79fbd35-f111-4229-af7f-d1bac7660a35)